socketry/falcon/guides/cluster-deployment/readme.md

             http2_protocol_options: {}
 ```

-The `xds_cluster` connection uses HTTP/2 because ADS is served over gRPC.
-The supervisor serves both ADS and ORCA on port `18000`; Envoy uses that as an alternative to each worker's HTTP port when opening ORCA streams.
+The `xds_cluster` connection uses HTTP/2 because CDS and EDS are served over gRPC.
+The supervisor serves dedicated CDS and EDS streams together with ORCA on port `18000`; Envoy uses that as an alternative to each worker's HTTP port when opening ORCA streams.
 Envoy 1.39 or later is required for this alternative reporting-port configuration.

 ## Worker Registration